Try Hoopla for Teen Audiobooks

-August is often full of last-minute road trips and, if you’re anything like me, you enjoy a great audiobook while on the road.
+If you’re anything like me, you’re always on the look out for great audiobooks.
 I especially appreciate an audiobook you can stream right from your smart device, which is why I’m an avid Hoopla user.
 Hoopla has a wide selection of audiobooks and it doesn’t have any wait lists!
 Just login, find an intriguing audiobook, and you’re set to download it right away.
 Each Eau Claire library cardholder gets four downloads per month, and those downloads automatically return when they’re due.
 Win-win-win!

 If you’re looking for a good place to start, try one of these awesome teen audiobooks available now on Hoopla.